THE WRAPPING HORIZON AND SURRONDED BY CLOUDY SKIES

 Among the great masters of photography, who do you prefer?

-As an art lover of Photographers, painters, sculptors, illustrators, and other artists I am in love with Roger Ballen, Rineke Dijkstra and Jim Naughten fascinating photo series, Hereros, Zanele Muholi: Somnyama Ngonyama, Hail the Dark Lioness, Paula Rego and many more ....
+As an art lover of manny diciplines as photography, paintings, sculptures, illustrations, fashion, architecture, music and poetry I am in love with Roger Ballen, Rineke Dijkstra and Jim Naughten fascinating photo series, Hereros, Zanele Muholi: Somnyama Ngonyama, Hail the Dark Lioness, Paula Rego and so many more ....